Outside of the Foot Pain [Lateral Foot Pain]

-This method of treatment usually takes at least 6-8 weeks of wearing a cast or a walking boot.
-This is then followed by a couple weeks of a surgical shoe or a stiff shoe.
+This treatment method usually takes at least 6-8 weeks of wearing a cast or a walking boot.
+This is then followed by a couple of weeks of a surgical shoe or a stiff shoe.

 Jones fracture healing time is faster with surgery.